Argo CD Application Dependencies

 - CreateNamespace=true

 There is nothing inherently special about this Application (as in it just looks like a “regular” application), and that’s because there isn’t!
-The thing to note is that argocd/application is the path in my repo where the other Argo CD Applications are.
+The thing to note is that apps is the path in my repo where the other Argo CD Applications are.

 So far we have: